dmelonejr/capstone/README.md

 ---
 ## Data Sources (Appendix)
 Data sources are listed below in lieu of hosting files from the project.
 Files can be requested by emailing donald.d.melone-1@ou.edu
+Be sure to visit the "Data" branch for ArcGIS Pro plotted layouts in image format.

 ### NOAA Disaster Data